 #3.
 Take a good look at how they handle customers.

 Treat your first contact with a prospective property management company as an interview.
-How they treat you is a good indicator how they will treat tenants, maintenance staff and other people that are part of the property environment.
+How they treat you is a good indicator of how they will treat tenants, maintenance staff, and other people that are part of the property environment.

 Did the firm get back to you right away?
 Did they wait several days?
 If you had to wait, it probably means tenants wait for answers too.
 That’s not a good sign.

 #4.
 Find out how long they have been in business.